hermabr/gren/README.md

 Huldra installs stdlib `logging` handlers on the *root logger*:

-- `current_holder.huldra_dir / "huldra.log"` while a holder is active
+- `current_holder.huldra_dir / ".huldra" / "huldra.log"` while a holder is active

 This means you can use regular Python logging inside your code: